fjvallarino/monomer/tasks.md

   - Add header in all files, indicating license and documenting what the module does
     - Add license for used fonts, etc
   - Add examples
-    - Basic event handling (maybe a form with input and button?)
     - Todo List
       - Use scroll
       - Scroll should auto-scroll to focus